A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Discussion

 Alongside cell-cycle state, oxygenation is a further source of spatial heterogeneity in radiosensitivity that is included in the current architecture.
 The oxygen distribution is modelled as a quasi-static, radially symmetric profile \cite{Grimes2014, Freyer1985} and modulates lesion induction rates via the OER (Section~\ref{SEC:oxygen}), capturing the differential response between the physioxic outer rim and the hypoxic core.
 Any radial oxygen profile can be prescribed, although dynamic reoxygenation is not yet implemented and is left as a direction for future development, given its known relevance in fractionated radiotherapy.
 A detailed investigation of the oxygen effect is deferred to \cite{battestini2026ntcp}; its inclusion here ensures that the spatial heterogeneity of the spheroid is represented in a physically consistent manner, particularly for carbon ions, where the LET-dependence of the OER modifies the effective biological response in hypoxic regions \cite{Sokol2023CarbonHypoxia}.

-Beyond the heterogeneity in cell-cycle state and oxygenation, the model extends the stochastic principles of \GSM{} to an additional level by coupling subcellular damage kinetics with population-level variability.
+Beyond the heterogeneity in cell-cycle state and oxygenation, the model extends the stochastic principles of \GSM{} to a higher level by coupling subcellular damage kinetics to population-level variability.
 At the subcellular level, \GSM{} generates stochastic lesion counts and repair trajectories for each cell independently, reflecting the randomness of energy deposition and biochemical repair \cite{cordoni2021generalized, cordoni2022cell}.
 The resulting cell-to-cell variability in damage evolution is illustrated in Figure~\ref{fig:damage_evolution}, where the spread of individual trajectories around the ensemble mean is largest immediately after irradiation and narrows over time as repair proceeds.
-At the population level, the agent-based architecture produces stochastic realisations of the entire spheroid evolution, capturing variability in division, death, migration, and spatial reorganisation, as illustrated in Figure~\ref{fig:stochastic_timeline}.
+At the population level, the agent-based architecture produces stochastic realizations of the entire spheroid evolution, capturing variability in division, death, migration, and spatial reorganization, as illustrated in Figure~\ref{fig:stochastic_timeline}.
 This dual stochasticity allows the model to generate distributions of possible outcomes rather than single deterministic predictions, which is relevant for quantifying uncertainty in treatment response under realistic irradiation conditions.
 This dual stochasticity allows the model to generate distributions of possible outcomes rather than single deterministic predictions, providing a basis for uncertainty quantification in treatment response.
-The spread of these distributions reflects both the biological variability of the tumour and the stochasticity of the radiation field, and could in principle inform estimates of the inter-patient variability in treatment outcome, complementing the approach of \cite{battestini2026ntcp}.
+The spread of these distributions reflects both the biological variability of the tumor and the stochasticity of the radiation field, and could, in principle, inform estimates of inter-patient variability in treatment outcomes, complementing the approach of \cite{battestini2026ntcp}.